kkwong44/kki-frontend/README.md

 In this application we have common and reusable components that can be found on different part of the application.
 These components are

-* Asset – this is an animation of a spinner used for components that being loading on the page
+* Asset – this is an animation of a spinner used for components that being loading on the page or file path or message
 * Avatar – user profile data is pass to this component to display the username and profile image
 * Code404 – display page not found when encounter a 404 error
 * DeletConfirmation – display alert and confirmation message to user when performing delete actions.